david-04/shortycut/src/docs/multi-link-shortcuts.md

 ```

 In this example, the equals sign (`=`) in finance news causes the previous link (Australia news) to be discarded.
-The keyword will eventually have three links (finance, sports and world news).
+The keyword will eventually have three links (finance, sports, and world news).
 A list will be displayed, because the last link (world news) has a question mark (`?`).
 If it didn't have any indicator, the configured default behavior would apply.
 The caret (`^`) in front of the sports link is always ignored and can be omitted.